Cue Cards Samples with band 8 answers

 You should say:

-• what kind of competition it was and how you found out about it
+- what kind of competition it was and how you found out about it

-• what you had to do
+- what you had to do

-• what the prizes were
+- what the prizes were

 and explain why you chose to take part in this competition.

-[You will have to talk about the topic for one to two minutes.
+[Instruction: You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you're going to say.
 You can make some notes to help you if you wish.]

 Model Answer 1:

 So, anyway, different competitions, like volleyball, sprint, music completion and table tennis, were held marking the event.
-Needless to say, I took part in table tennis because that I thought was easiest sport which required minimum physical effort.
+Needless to say, I took part in table tennis because I thought it was the easiest sport which required minimum physical effort.
 Of course, I could have taken part in the music competition, but I was pretty sure that I would scare a lot more people with my musical voice than actually drawing them close!

 By the way, the prizes were attractive, as the company arranged for some attractive looking electronic home appliances for the winners, including a large screen TV set for the first prize winner, an expensive microwave oven for the runners-up and a nice looking toaster for the third position.